 |UCSD Computer Graphics Rendering Competition|

-These images show several of the final projects for the Spring 2004 "CSE168 Rendering Algorithms" class with Henrik Wann Jensen as the instructor.
-The students in the class were asked to render a realistic object or scene of their own choosing, and the images were judged by an external panel of experts (the best student image would be rewarded with a trip to SIGGRAPH 2004).
-The winners and honorable mentions were selected based on the quality of their rendered images and the technical difficulty.
+These images show several of the final projects for the Winter 2011 "CSE168 Rendering Algorithms" class with Henrik Wann Jensen as the instructor.
+The students in the class were asked to render a realistic object or scene of their own choosing, and the images were judged by voting from the students themselves.
+The winners were selected based on the quality of their rendered images and the technical difficulty.